Mind Your Brain Health

 That said, one icon stigmatizing any range of memory decline—Alzheimer’s disease (AD)—has

-become a societal concern.
+.
 The Alzheimer’s Association reports there are now more than 5 million

 people in the United States living with Alzheimer’s disease (2007), and unless a cure or effective